Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Statistical models

-In model \ref{eqn:cov}, the difference between $\boldsymbol \Sigma_{\rm x}$ and the baseline matrix $\m A$ is restricted to be a rank-one matrix.
-This rank-1 model essentially requires that extreme residuals for one element of $\m y$ co-occur with extreme residuals of the other elements.
-This restriction can be relaxed to allow higher ranks with greater flexibility.
-For the random effects representation given by Equation \ref{eqn:re}, it can be extended as the following:
+Model (\ref{eqn:cov1}) restricts the difference between $\boldsymbol \Sigma_{ \m x}$ and the constant matrix $\m A$ to be a rank-1 matrix.
+This rank-1 model essentially requires that the residuals of the $p$ responses are along the same direction.
+This restriction can be relaxed by allowing the difference from the constant covariance to have higher rank.
+For example, a rank-2 covariance regression model has the following form: